The underlying black hole phase transitions in an Einstein-Maxwell-dilaton model with a holographic critical point: An alternative Einstein-Maxwell-dilaton model

 where $V^0_\psi=-12\lambda_V$ and $f^0_\psi=-2\lambda_f$ which are essentially the first-order derivatives of the potential and coupling functions of the action~\eqref{eq=action}.
 Specifically, we have

 The analysis of the effective potential in the Appx.~\ref{sec=poten} indicates two types of tachyonic instabilities, which are controlled by the scalar mass $\lambda_V$ in the ultraviolet region and the strength of the nonminimal coupling $\lambda_f$ in the infrared region, respectively.
 Subsequently, they could trigger two different hairy black holes.
 Furthermore, an intriguing finding is that these two types of instability can be controlled solely by the electric charge of the black hole $Q$.
-The explicit competition between the two instabilities suggests a first-order phase transition between the two underlying hairy black holes, which involves until the two hairy black hole states merge continuously and become indistinguishable, giving rise to to a critical point.
+The explicit competition between the two instabilities suggests a first-order phase transition between the two underlying hairy black holes, which involves until the two hairy black hole states merge continuously and become indistinguishable, giving rise to a critical point.
+Specifically, the two-phase equilibrium is governed by the Gibbs condition, while this study adopts the Ehrenfest classification of phase transition, for which the order is governed by the lowest-order derivative of the free energy that exhibits a discontinuity.
 Notably, this phase diagram is drastically different when compared to the ESGB model~\cite{Guo:2024vhq}, where a first-order phase transition curve traverses the entire phase space, owing to the distinct nature of the two phases.
 In the following section, we numerically construct the two hairy black holes and show the presence of the critical point.